-Pastéis de nata may be Portugal’s most famous culinary export, but back home, it’s much more than just a treat.
-These creamy custard tarts play a special role in Portuguese culture, from everyday coffee breaks to national pride.
-In this blog, we’ll take you on a journey through Portugal and show you why Pastéis de Nata are so much more than just a pastry.
+Pastéis de nata may be Portugal's most famous culinary export, but in its home country, it's much more than just a treat.
+These creamy custard tarts play a special role in Portuguese culture, from daily coffee breaks to national pride.
+In this blog post, we'll take you on a journey through Portugal and show you why Pastéis de Nata are so much more than just a pastry.

 -